Invariant Peano curves of expanding Thurston maps

 Consider $E^n_0$, by assumption $F(E^n_0)=\gamma^{n-1}\left(a^{n-1}_{m^{n-1}}\right)=E^{n-1}_{m^{n-1}}$.
 Let $A^n\subset E^n_0$ be the (initial) $n$-arc that is deformed by $H^{n}$ to $E^{n+1}_0$.
 Let $A^{n-1}:=F(A^n)\subset E^{n-1}_{m^{n-1}}$, it is an $n$-arc that is deformed by $H^{n-1}$ to an $n$-edge $E^n_j$ (since $H^n$ is the lift of $H^{n-1}$ by $F$).

 The crucial property is that by construction $j=m^n$.
 This is seen as follows.
-By ($l$ \ref{item:propl_4}) the total length of the $(n-1)$-tiles preceding $E^{n-1}_{m^{n-1}}$ (which is $\theta_0$) is the same as the total length of all $n$-tiles preceding $E^n_j$,
+By ($l$ \ref{item:propl_4}) the total length of the $(n-1)$-edges preceding $E^{n-1}_{m^{n-1}}$ (which is $\theta_0$) is the same as the total length of all $n$-edges preceding $E^n_j$,

 Hence $F(E^{n+1}_0)=E^n_{m^n}$, since the diagram above commutes.
 This proves Claim 1.

 \begin{claim2} $F(E^{n+1}_j) = E^n_{m^n + j}$, for $j=0,\dots, kd^{n+1}-1$. \end{claim2} This follows from Claim 1, and the fact that $F\colon \gamma^{n+1}\to \gamma^n$ is a $d$-fold covering in the sense of Definition \ref{def:dfoldcover}.
 The reader is reminded (for the last time) that the index $m^n+j$ is taken $\bmod \, kd^n$.